photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 Easy, isn't it?

-!!! tldr ""
+!!! info ""
-    If you're running out of memory - or other system resources - while indexing, try limiting the [number of workers](https://docs.photoprism.org/getting-started/config-options/) by setting
+    If you're running out of memory - or other system resources - while indexing, try reducing the [number of workers](https://docs.photoprism.org/getting-started/config-options/) by setting
-    `PHOTOPRISM_WORKERS` to a reasonably small value in `docker-compose.yml` (depending on your hardware).
+    `PHOTOPRISM_WORKERS` to a reasonably small value in `docker-compose.yml` (depending on the performance of the server).
     Also make sure your server has at least 4 GB of [swap](https://opensource.com/article/18/9/swap-space-linux-systems) configured so that indexing doesn't cause restarts when there are memory usage spikes.
     Especially the conversion of RAW images and the transcoding of videos are very demanding.